NtajiBenbor/Space-Shooters/README.md

 ## Acknowledgments

 I want to thank myself for sticking through this and finally finishing it.
-It is a testement of my will and determination to become a software developer.
+It is a testament to my will and determination to become a software developer.
 Thank you for taking these small baby steps.